July 14, 2013 | 21

 Prior to the spread of people and domestic livestock, vampire bats (here we’re mostly talking about the Common vampire Desmodus rotundus) most likely fed on capybaras, tapirs, peccaries, deer and birds, though we know that they also sometimes feed on fruit bats and reptiles.
 Populations that live on islands off the Peruvian and Chilean coasts feed on seabirds and sealions.
 Now that the Americas are full of millions of cattle, horses, donkeys, pigs and chickens however, vampires have largely switched to these domestic prey, and it’s said that the majority of modern vampires now feed almost entirely on the blood of livestock, particularly cattle, horses and donkeys.
 [Image of vampire skeleton below by Mokele.]

-There are three extant vampires.
-We know from fossils that two of them (the Common vampire and Hairy-legged vampire Diphylla ecaudata) were extant in the Pleistocene, and members of the same lineage as the third species (the White-winged vampire Diaemus youngi) must have been present too, since phylogenetic studies show that Diaemus is as old as Desmodus (Honeycutt et al. 1981, Wetterer et al. 2000, Jones et al. 2002).
+There are three extant vampire bat species.
+We know from the fossil record that two of them (the Common vampire and Hairy-legged vampire Diphylla ecaudata) were present during Pleistocene times, and members of the same lineage as the third species (the White-winged vampire Diaemus youngi) must surely have been present too, since phylogenetic studies show that the Diaemus lineage is as old as the Desmodus one (Honeycutt et al. 1981, Wetterer et al. 2000, Jones et al. 2002).

 But it gets better: there are numerous additional fossil vampires.
 They include Desmodus archaeodaptes from the Upper Pliocene of Florida (this is the oldest reported vampire species), De. stocki from the USA and Mexico, the Cuban endemic form De. puntajudensis, De. draculae from Venezuela, Belize and Brazil, and an unnamed related form from Buenos Aires, Argentina.
 De. stocki – sometimes known as Stock’s vampire – was 15-20% bigger than the extant Common vampire.
 Indeed, a specimen now included within this species was originally named De. magnus.
 De. draculae – sometimes referred to as a ‘giant vampire’ – was about 25% bigger than a modern Common vampire, suggesting a wingspan of perhaps 50 cm and a mass of about 60 g.
 This makes it on par with a large horseshoe bat or small fruit bat: keep in mind that the majority of ‘microbats’ weigh between 10 and 20 g!